dgoldman0/Open-Comms/README.md

 ### Transmissions

 As already stated, transmissions are short duration communications.
 They're sent out at the center of where the user is currently located.
 The radius of transmission is determined by how much energy a user is willing to use.
 The more energy used, the greater the initial potential reach.
+However, the greater the distance, the more expensive it becomes, and the amount of energy required to send a message to the entire world becomes infinite.
+This system limits reach and prevents spamming of messages "across the globe."

 #### Boosts